apache/cordova-docs/docs/en/edge/guide/cli/index.md

 Before running this command, you need to set up the device for testing, following procedures that vary for each platform.
-In Android's case, you would have to enable a __USB debugging__ option on the device, and perhaps add a USB driver depending on your development environmnent.
+In Android and Amazon Fire OS devices, you would have to enable a __USB debugging__ option on the device, and perhaps add a USB driver depending on your development environmnent.
 See Platform Guides for details on each platform's requirements.